himpan1998/Order-Management-System/README.md

 # Thunder Client Collection:
 -  I have used Thunder Client as API Testing Tool in Development Environment.
 - Thunder Client is a extension available in VsCode Editor for API Testing.

-# For API TESTING:
+# API TESTING:
 - I have imported 'thunder-collection_order-management.json' file in API Testing Folder.
 You can refer this file for Api testing purpose.

-# Time Spent To Complete The Task:
+# Task Completion Time:
 - I have included almost all the requirements mentioned.
 It took 3.5 hours to implement all features including testing.